Charge/s: Murder, arson.

 Appeal Type: Crown appeal against sentence.

 Facts: The male respondent and the male deceased were in a relationship.
-The deceased had a dominant and controlling personality while the victim was submissive and often demeaned and belittled by the deceased in public.
+The trial judge accepted that the deceased had a dominant and controlling personality while the victim was submissive and often demeaned and belittled by the deceased in public.
 On the morning of offence, the respondent rejected the deceased’s sexual approach and the deceased called him a ‘frigid bitch’.
 The respondent tried to apologise but the deceased repeated his abuse.
 The respondent snapped.
 He hit the deceased over the head with a steel pan and strangled him with a dog lead.
 The respondent acted if the deceased was alive for several days before setting fire to their home with the deceased’s body inside.
 He acted as if the deceased had died accidently until he was arrested.

 At sentence, Dr Barth, a psychologist, provided evidence of the respondent’s psychological condition.
 He diagnosed the respondent as having a maladaptive personality adjustment and as suffering from pervasive feelings of worthlessness, inadequacy and insecurity.
 The sentencing judge accepted that the respondent’s personality disorder played some role in his offending, and therefore operated to reduce his moral culpability and to moderate to some extent the need for general and specific deterrence.
 A total effective sentence of 18 years imprisonment, with a non-parole period of 13 years, was imposed.